FormidableLabs/chai-jq/README.md

   .to.have.$prop("type", "checkbox");
 ```

-Changes context to property *value* when no expected value is provided:
+Changes context to property string *value* when no expected value is
+provided:

 ```js
 expect($("<input type=\"checkbox\" checked=\"checked\" />"))